WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-20-Diary-testing-an-AI-based-product.markdown

 watch your testing investments carefully.
 I have spent more time writing this article than I spent testing Checkie.

-Point the bots at a real application, a Slack channel
+Point the bots at a real application
 ---------------------------------------------
 The built in bots are the real value proposition of Checkie.
 Prompt engineering is challenging, and the